I. Child Guidance

 We understand the needs of children & how to meet those needs by providing appropriate environments & activities.

-Positive Guidance Strategies
+go to link Positive Guidance Strategies

 - Plan for positive outcomes: Plan for the needs of the children, their developmental level & personality.
 Arrange the environment to meet the needs.
 Be aware of the physical & emotional environment & intervene before the activities deteriorate.